zPatch/instructions/README.md

 # Share

 If you build this succesfully, let me know!
-If you don't let me know so I can help: paul dot strohmeier at gmail dot com.
+If you don't, let me know so I can help: paul dot strohmeier at gmail dot com.
 If you make anything with this, I'd love to link to it, so let me know.